-The City posted notices of the availability of the CAPER in the local newspaper, the Madera Tribune and during public hearings and BGC meetings.
+The City posted notices of the availability of the CAPER in the local newspaper, the Madera Tribune.
 These postings are required according to the City's Citizen Participation Plan.
 The notices contained the start and ending dates to receive comments and the staff contact information.
+No written or verbal comments were received.